alessiobar/SL-Proj/README.md

 # Shoot for the Stats, AIm for the Moon: developing a pixel AImbot

+This repository contains the code for the project of the *Statistical Learning* course (1047208), Sapienza University.
+The group was composed by Francesco Redaelli and me.

+## Project Outline

 The goal of our project is the development of an AI agent able to play an Aim Trainer game.
 In order to chase a target on a wall, the agent exploits visual information to properly move the mouse pointer live, in a <ins>human-mimicking fashion</ins>.

 To collect the required data, we setup a *Python* script that, running in background during different play sessions, captured every 1/20th of a second an observation, made up of a screenshot taken at the beginning of the time interval together with the mouse movement on both the *X* and *Y* axes at the end of the interval.